panacotar/blog/_posts/2024-06-29-linux_vps_hardening_a_checklist.md

 sudo apt install fail2ban
 ```
 Check if the fail2ban service is running: `sudo systemctl status fail2ban.service`.
-The files are under `/etc/fail2ban/*`, duplicate the default config file as we should not edit it directly (it gets overwritten in updates).
+The config files are under `/etc/fail2ban/*`.
+Duplicate the default config file, as we should not edit it directly (it gets overwritten in updates).
 ```shell
 sudo cp jail.conf jail.local
 ```